Grandparents Day of Prayer

 The Power of United Prayer

 It is a global reality that truth is under attack like never before in our schools, our political arenas, the marketplace, and even in our churches.
 Christianity is under assault, and parents and grandparents find themselves involved in a tug of war for the hearts and minds of their children.
-It is not easy for our grandchildren to navigate in a world hostile to truth in this post-Christian culture.
+It is not easy for our grandchildren to navigate in this post-Christian culture.
 Satan is relentless in his aggressive attack to desensitize our children to truth and righteousness.

 This is a spiritual battle requiring spiritual weapons.
 Our grandchildren and their parents not only need our support, they need our earnest prayers.
 They need our united prayer, a genuine, unified prayer for our hope and dreams for the next generation to be realized.
 Jesus declared, “Again I say to you, that if two believers on earth agree [that is, are of one mind, in harmony] about anything that they ask [within the will of God], it will be done for them by My Father in heaven.
 For where two or three are gathered in My name [meeting together as My followers], I am there among them” (Matt.
 18:19-20).